MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-windows-event-collection.md

 ## Configure auditing on the configuration container
 <a name="enable-auditing-on-an-exchange-object"></a>

+>[!NOTE]
+> The configuration container audit is requried only for environments that currently have or previously had Microsoft Exchange, as these environments have an Exchange container located within the domain's Configuration section.

 **Related health issue:** [Auditing on the Configuration container is not enabled as required](../health-alerts.md#auditing-on-the-configuration-container-is-not-enabled-as-required)

 1. Open the ADSI Edit tool.
 Select **Start** > **Run**, enter `ADSIEdit.msc`, and then select **OK**.